Phoenixfn/HWID-Spoofer/README.md

 Admin rights are required for registry and hardware changes.
 VolumeID change may not work if BitLocker or certain antivirus software is active.

-if you want more products or any another source just join my discord and open a ticket: https://discord.gg/5dY4x99Etq txt me on discord for source code
+if you want more products or any another source just [join my discord](https://discord.gg/5dY4x99Etq) and open a ticket. txt me on discord for source code